 - How to View a Roster with Guest Players

-Please note that team performance will continue to affect team classifications and use of guest players will not be a factor in evaluating teams for potential promotion.
+Please note that team performance will continue to affect team classifications, and the use of guest players will not be a factor in evaluating teams for potential promotion.

 We recognize that from time to time, a player may wish to completely change teams during the season.
 This is different from being a guest player because she is making a new team her “home” team.
-This will require her to be dropped off of one roster and added to another.
-If she chooses to go to another team, which includes a team within the same organization or different age group, she would have to submit a player release form along with a $15 transfer fee.
+This will require her to be dropped off one roster and added to another.
+If she chooses to go to another team, which includes a team within the same organization or a different age group, she would have to submit a player release form along with paying a release fee.
 Players are only allowed one release during the spring/summer season.
-A player can start the season on one roster and then be released to the other to finish out the season but she can’t go back and forth between the two teams.
-The Guest Player System should be used for a player that may “guest” on more than one occasion with another team but is not officially leaving her ‘home” team.
-If a team disbands mid season, players can be released to another team without affecting their one time transfer.
+A player can start the season on one roster and then be released to the other to finish out the season, but she can’t go back and forth between the two teams.
+The Guest Player System should be used for a player who may “guest” on more than one occasion with another team but is not officially leaving her ‘home” team.
+If a team disbands midseason, players can be released to another team without affecting their one-time transfer.

 The following heat index policy guidelines have been established to ensure the safety and welfare of all players, coaches, and umpires involved with the sport of fastpitch softball.